-With an updated VF Holden Commodore sedan set to go on sale in the U.S. next year as the 2014 Chevrolet SS
+With an updated VF Holden Commodore sedan set to go on sale in the U.S. next year as the

 , there’s renewed interest in the possibility that the eventual ute version (a car-based pickup) will also make its way into local showrooms.